esperanca/personal_website/src/posts/weeknote-031.md

 ### Onward and VR

 I don’t play games too much, but since I bought a VR headset a few months ago, I’ve been experimenting more.
 The Darth Vader trilogy was brilliant — believe me, is the closest thing to using a light sabre.
 A recent surprise is Onward.
 It’s a military simulation game.
-Guns and violence aren’t my things in real life.
+Guns and violence aren’t my thing.
 But who never enjoyed a good Counter-Strike match or even some hours in GTA?
 Onward is just starting, but it’s a well designed VR experience.

 ### Health check

 This week I visited my GP practice.
 First time since March, if I am not wrong.
 Got a blood test as part of my diabetes review.

-Weight: 99 kg
+Weight: 99 kg\

-Blood pressure: 15/8
+Blood pressure: 15/8\

-Food: A lot of healthy food and we ordered only twice.
+Food: A lot of healthy food and we ordered only twice.\

-Drinks: A glass of rosé
+Drinks: A glass of rosé\
 Smoking: 4 pods of Juul.

 > Life happens at the level of events, not of words.
 Trust movement.
 Alfred Adler